Texas vs. Xavier: Odds, spread, over/under - NCAA Tournament Sweet 16

 Texas vs. Xavier Betting Trends

-- Texas has won 18 games against the spread this season, while failing to cover or pushing 18 times.
+- Texas has compiled an 18-17-1 record against the spread this season.

-- The Longhorns and their opponents have combined to hit the over 16 out of 36 times this season.

-- Xavier has won 19 games against the spread this season, while failing to cover 15 times.
+- A total of 21 Musketeers games this season have gone over the point total.

 Texas Futures Odds